fxlin/uva-os-main/docs/syllabus-25sp.md

 Bonus points beyond 100% will be considered for A+, which I only give to a few students per year.

+If a student happens to be on the boundary of A/A- (or B/B-), yes bonus points will help.

+Overall, my principles are:

+- I appreciate students doing extra bonus points

+- I want to set a clear expectation up front (e.g. what is needed to get a "A"), rather than having students doing as much bonus as possible.

 ### How I determine the final grades

 https://fxlin.github.io/final-grades.pdf